 Finding a Path Forward When Your Records Are Not Eligible for Expungement

 Finding out you are ineligible for expungement can be discouraging, and the next steps are often difficult to navigate.
 But you are not alone!
 Many other Utahns looking to clear their record find themselves in a similar situation for a variety of different reasons.
-Often, not enough time has passed since a person’s involvement in the justice system, the type of offense a person has is not eligible, or a person might have too many total cases to meet the eligibility criteria.
+Often, not enough time has passed since a person’s involvement in the justice system, or the type of offense a person has is not eligible, or a person might have too many total cases to meet the eligibility criteria.
 Whatever your situation may be, a 402 reduction may help you become eligible for expungement.

 What are 402 Reductions?